 The transistor’s characteristics are expressed via the voltage and current relationship.
-These circuit configurations have varying characteristics which can be analysed by the following characteristic curves:
+These circuit configurations have varying characteristics which can be analyzed by the following characteristic curves:

 - Input characteristics curve describes the changes in the value of the input current with respect to the input voltages and the output voltage is kept constant.

-- Output characteristics curve is plotted against the output current and output voltage where the input current is kept constant.
+- The output characteristics curve is plotted against the output current and output voltage where the input current is kept constant.

-- Transfer characteristic curve explains the variation of the output current with respect to the input current where the output voltage is kept constant.
+- The transfer characteristic curve explains the variation of the output current with respect to the input current where the output voltage is kept constant.

 Bipolar Junction Transistors as a Switch

 By controlling the base current, the emitter resistance can become either nearly infinite or zero.
 For a BJT to operate as a switch, the overall resistance across the BJT should be either zero or very negligible.
-To achieve this the P-N-P or N-P-N BJT need to operate within the cut-off and saturation region.
-Here is a simple example for BJT as a switch.
+To achieve this the P-N-P or N-P-N BJT needs to operate within the cut-off and saturation region.
+Here is a simple example of BJT as a switch.